damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.

+### Remove-AzEventHubAuthorizationRule
+- Parameter `-Force` would be removed from the cmdlet.

 ### New-AzEventHubKey
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.